Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 ## IPv6 Notes

-The default `listen` config includes `[::]:53` for IPv6.
-However, a stable IPv6 address on your HA machine is needed before you can use it as a DNS server for other devices.
+nextdns automatically handles IPv6 — when you bind to `0.0.0.0:53`, it also opens `:::53` internally, so both IPv4 and IPv6 DNS queries from LAN devices are served without any extra configuration.

+What you **don't** need to do:
+- Add `[::]:53` to the listen list (causes a port conflict)
+- Configure a separate IPv6 DNS server address on your router

+What matters for per-device IPv6 identification:
-- **`fe80::` (link-local)** — not usable as a DNS server address
+- **`fe80::` (link-local)** — not usable as a DNS server address on the router
-- **`2601::` / `2001::` (ISP-assigned global)** — changes periodically, not reliable
+- **`2601::` / `2001::` (ISP-assigned global)** — changes periodically, not reliable as a DNS server address
-- **`fd00::` (ULA)** — stable private IPv6, ideal for DNS — requires manual assignment or router ULA prefix advertisement
+- **`fd00::` (ULA)** — stable private IPv6, usable as a DNS address — but requires manual assignment

-For most home setups, using only the IPv4 address as your DNS server is simpler and works perfectly — devices still get AAAA records back, they just ask via IPv4.
+For most home setups, pointing your router's DHCP at your HA machine's **IPv4** address is all you need.
+Devices will still send and receive AAAA records (IPv6 addresses) — they just ask for them via IPv4 DNS.

 ---

 ## Using with the NextDNS Home Assistant Integration

-Install the official **NextDNS** integration (`Settings → Integrations → Add Integration → NextDNS`) alongside this App.
+Install the official **NextDNS** integration (`Settings → Integrations → Add Integration → NextDNS`) alongside this add-on.
 It connects to the NextDNS API using your API key and exposes entities like:

 - Total queries count
 - Blocked queries count